 NASA’s Moon Pod Essay Contest

 On September 15, 2020, NASA, in partnership with Future Engineers, launched the Artemis Moon Pod Essay Contest.
-The contest, which is open to all (public, private, and home school) in grades K-12, asks participants to imagine they are leading a one-week expedition to the Moon’s South Pole.
+The contest, which is open to all (public, private, and independent study) in grades K-12, asks participants to imagine they are leading a one-week expedition to the Moon’s South Pole.
 In the essay, learners will need to describe to NASA what (and who) they would bring to help make their expedition a success.

 The Moon Pod Essay Contest is presented in support of NASA’s Artemis program.
 The student challenge is part of NASA’s efforts to engage the public in its missions to the Moon and Mars.
 NASA is returning to the Moon for scientific discovery, economic benefits, and inspiration for a new generation.
 Working with its partners throughout the Artemis program, the agency will fine-tune precision landing technologies and develop new mobility capabilities that allow robots and crew to travel greater distances and explore new regions of the Moon.